 Our online summer workshops are for writers who seek to defy the parameters of literature while expanding their personal practice as creatives.

 This summer, we’re hosting two sessions of our workshops for writers of color, queer writers, and femme writers, and one session of our workshop for trans / gender non-conforming writers.
-Applications are free and open until March 1st.
+Applications are free.
 Students can participate in up to three online summer workshops but cannot attend both sessions of the same workshop.
 Tuition for each workshop is $180.
 We have a limited scholarship fund for writers with financial need.
 We will announce our summer workshop guest seminars soon; past seminars have been given by Tiana Clark, Kaveh Akbar, Danez Smith, Fatimah Asghar, Hanif Abdurraqib, Richard Siken, & Franny Choi.